Illinois, Michigan awarded $19 million in State of Good Repair grants

 The Federal-State Partnership for State of Good Repair Program is one of the discretionary grant programs authorized by the Fixing America’s Surface Transportation Act of 2015, which expires this year (see MIPRC’s principles for renewal here).
 SOGR grants fund capital projects to repair, replace, or rehabilitate publicly- or Amtrak-owned or -controlled railroad assets, to reduce the state of good repair backlog and improve intercity passenger rail performance.
 Eligible projects include upgrading infrastructure such as track, switches, bridges, passenger stations, and highway-rail grade crossings; and equipment, including passenger cars.

 The Fiscal Year 2019 SOGR selections total approximately $302.6 million of the $396 million made available for grants under the 2019 Consolidated Appropriations Act.
+(UPDATE: See the current list of all Midwestern grant awards here.)

 “This funding will go a long way in addressing passenger rail capital project needs in communities around the country,” said FRA Administrator Ronald L. Batory.”